nevoland/realue/README.md

 Runs `handler()` when the first element of this component is mounted.
 If the handler returns a callback, it is called when the last element of this component is unmounted.
+If the handler returns `false`, it will never be run again for this component.

 #### `withImmediateGlobalEffect()`